Azure/azure-service-operator/docs/troubleshooting.md

     * User should be able to see `azureoperator-controller-manager-***` pods running in there cluster. helpful command to see the pod: `kubectl get pods -n operators`

-## I have already installed `azureserviceoperator` but unsure what service principle ceret is in use?
+## I have already installed `azureserviceoperator` but unsure what service principal ceret is in use?
 this command might be able to help you for some recon for your secret locally. `kubectl get secret azureoperatorsettings -n operators -o go-template='{{range $k,$v := .data}}{{printf \"%s: \" $k}}{{if not $v}}{{$v}}{{else}}{{$v | base64decode}}{{end}}{{\"\n\"}}{{end}}'` [SO thread for reference](https://stackoverflow.com/questions/56909180/decoding-kubernetes-secret/58117444#58117444)

 ## What if I see operator-namespace already exit for the cluster?